howonlee/btw-text/readme.md

 Run by running `python net.py` inside the directory of the repo.
 You may have to try a couple of times, because the parameters are set so that the distribution of words is most Zipf-like.

 If you want to change the corpus, you can change the `corpus.txt` to what you want.
 I had interesting results with a corpus of song lyrics and of poetry.
 Because of the nature of the model, there is a saturation of sorts when the corpus is actually too small to learn properly.
+So using a big goddamn corpus gives you good results: the checked in repo has the Odyssey but that's just because big files and git don't mix well.

 Some example output is in `example_output.txt` and below.
 It seems a little more lucid to me than Markov Chain output.